krsolit4/system-weather-api/README.md

         - to fetch geolocation details -api.openweathermap.org/data/2.5/weather
         - to fetch the weather details
+- The API stores all the unique zipcode details in a opensource database.
+    - sql3.freesqldatabase.com

 NOTE : The API uses free developer trial account to get the details from the opensource API, hence the accuracy of data may not be reliable all the time.